SheIITear/anime-downloader-api/README.md

 This is an api that downloads anime you send to it as post request to localhost:1337/download.
 Needed parameters are name and ep.
 Additionally, you can specify a custom resolution if you dont want it to default to 480p.
+Also, unless your username is shelltear, change it to yours in anime-cli/src/main.rs:179 before compiling.

 To run this, first build the downloader:
 >cd anime-cli && cargo build --release --no-default-features